HACCP plan

 Corrective actions are meant to maintain food safety when a critical control point fails to control a hazard.
 In establishing corrective actions for deviations, an employee must be assigned to conduct the task and audit why the corrective action was applied.

-An example of a corrective action procedure in a restaurant setup would be if in case a thermometer failed to read the correct temperature of the food for consumption.
+An example of a corrective action procedure in a restaurant setup would be if a thermometer failed to read the correct temperature of the food for consumption.
 The inadequate cooking step will encourage the multiplication of pathogens.

 The first corrective action may be to prolong the cooking time and use a different thermometer to address this.
 After the process, ensure the calibration schedules for all thermometers to prevent similar instances.
 Calibration schedules must always be followed to ensure consistently accurate records.

-HACCP plan template (Highlighted Corrective Actions)
+HACCP plan template (Highlighted: Corrective Actions)

 Step 6.
 Verify the whole HACCP plan